 Having grown up in a society where violence in the form of religious, tribal, ethnic, and political conflict largely impedes his country from developing as a nation, Eric finds it incredibly important to become involved in working with those that are often the most vulnerable: children, widows, and youth.
 He is inspired by peace-building activities: though he began with almost no experience, the more he becomes involved, the more he finds fulfillment and internal peace in doing what he does – promoting peaceful coexistence always gives him reason and inspiration to do more.

-Currently, Eric is the Administrative Officer of GFP’s satellite office in Kaduna, Nigeria.
+Currently, Eric is the Senior Administrative Officer of GFP’s satellite office in Kaduna, Nigeria.
 He is also a friend and a husband to Nzandikan Bako and a father to Elmira Eric.
 His greatest passion is to pass on knowledge.